jinjagit/chess/README.md

 ### Current state (11/11/18):

 Pieces constrained to legal moves, including the effects of pins and check (both single and double-check).
 All legal moves are possible, including castling, pawn promotion and en-passant.
-Checkmate and stalemate are correctly detected (and the game halted when found).
+Checkmate, stalemate, and draw due to insufficient material, are correctly detected (and the game halted when found).

 Draw conditions due to 50-move-rule (no captures or pawn moves) or 3-fold repetition of position are detected and an option to claim the draw is presented.